 If your discrete-event system is within a Simulink model that contains time-based modeling, and you choose a variable-step solver for the model, the Simulink solver has a major time step each time the discrete-event system needs to process events.

 The following graphic illustrates the behavior of the variable-step solver when used with a discrete-event system contained within a Simulink model.

-If you have a discrete-event system within a Simulink model that includes time-based modeling, you can choose a fixed-step solver for the model only if you also select the SimEvents configuration parameter Prevent duplicate events on multiport blocks and branched signals.
-If you do not select this configuration parameter, choosing a fixed-step solver causes an error in the simulation.
+If you have a discrete-event system within a Simulink model that includes time-based modeling, you can choose a fixed-step solver for the model.

 When you use a fixed-step solver, the simulation still executes events in the discrete-event system at the times at which they occur.
 However, these events do not cause the Simulink solver to have sample hits at those times.
-The software insulates the discrete-event system from the time-based portions of the Simulink model in this way by treating gateway blocks in a special manner:
+The software insulates the discrete-event system from the time-based portions of the Simulink model.

 The following graphic illustrates the behavior of the fixed-step solver when used with a discrete-event system.